optimajet/formengine/community/README.md

 Similar to React Hook Form, it lowers the entry barrier for creating complex React forms while offering more features out of the box, including event handling, computed fields, validation, localization, and a ready-to-use component library.

-**FormEngine Premium**
-A commercial drag-and-drop form builder for React that includes everything in **FormEngine Community**, plus an embeddable visual form editor and a set of business-specific components.
-Build front-end forms visually to cut costs and speed up development.

 ## Key Features

-These features apply to both products.

 - **UI-Agnostic Components:** Works seamlessly with any UI library ([MUI](https://mui.com/), [Ant Design](https://ant.design/), [shadcn/ui](https://ui.shadcn.com/)